IBMStreams/pypi.streamsx.kafka/README.md

 configuration in it must be created anywhere in the file system and made be available with the environmnet variable `KAFKA_PROPERTIES`.

+In the broker, a topic with name `KAFKA_TEST` with a single partition must be created.

 Run the tests with

 ```